Don’t be a Verification Sucker – Request for Verification is NOT a Substitute for an Answer

 What Foreclosure Does

-Foreclosure is designed to allow for possession (or repossession) of property that was used to secure a debt that was subsequently unpaid.
-Most people simply think of foreclosure as “getting kicked out of your house,” and in many situations that is an appropriate understanding.
-In reality foreclosure addresses ownership rights rather than possession, however.
-It involves the termination of at least one person’s rights of ownership in favor of another person, and this can, but does not always, lead to eviction.
+Foreclosure is designed to allow for possession (or repossession) of property that secured an unpaid debt.
+Most people simply think of foreclosure as “getting kicked out of your house.”
+And in many situations that is an appropriate understanding.
+In reality foreclosure addresses ownership rather than possession, however.
+It involves the termination of at least one person’s ownership in favor of another person.
+This can, but does not always, lead to eviction.

 English Law and the History of Foreclosure and Property Rights

-It is with the mortgage and liens we are primarily interested here, because these can be “foreclosed.”
-It is worth remembering that while most people (including the courts) only think of “purchase-money mortgages” (the mortgage you take out in order to buy your house) when they analyze foreclosure, there are other ways liens can be placed on your house (by the state for taxes or judgments, to name two), and all liens can be foreclosed.
-Mechanically what happens is that the foreclosing party causes the property interests to be divided and paid off – and the way that is accomplished is by selling the property and splitting the money up according to the priority of interests.
+All liens can be foreclosed.
+Mechanically what happens is that the foreclosing party causes the property interests to be divided and paid off.
+The way that is accomplished is by selling the property and splitting the money up according to the priority of interests.

 Two Examples of Foreclosure

 Let’s consider two examples.
-In the first, Owner A each own houses worth $100,000 on the open market.
-That’s what it sells for.
+In the first, Owner A and B each own houses worth $100,000 on the open market.
+That’s what they would sell for.

 Owner A has the following liens against the property: a purchase money mortgage of $35,000, a home equity loan of $10,000, and a mechanic’s lien of $1,000.